Debby's Workshops

 Baby Blocks with larger diamonds

 Using strips in two colors and a common Dresden Plate template, you can make your version of this historic quilt.
+The option of making a multi-color quilt is part of the pattern.
 Click link for details.
 (Either 3 or 6 hour class)

 This vintage pattern from the 1930s is really a double wedding ring variation.
 Click the link and see the various parts.
 (Either 3 or 6 hour class)